Azure/azure-functions-redis-extension/samples/CosmosDBIntegration/CosmosDbIntegrationTutorial.md

   "Values": {
     "AzureWebJobsStorage": "UseDevelopmentStorage=true",
     "FUNCTIONS_WORKER_RUNTIME": "dotnet",
-    // Database all of the functions can share "CosmosDbDatabaseId": "<database-id>",
+    "CosmosDbDatabaseId": "<database-id>",
-    // Container for lists
     "ListCosmosDbContainerId": "<container-id-for-list>",
-    // Container for key/value pairs set with PubSub triggers "PubSubCosmosDbContainerId": "<container-id-for-pubsub>",
+    "PubSubCosmosDbContainerId": "<container-id-for-pubsub>",
-    // Container for messages sent with PubSub triggers "MessagesCosmosDbContainerId": "<container-id-for-pubsub-messages>",
+    "MessagesCosmosDbContainerId": "<container-id-for-pubsub-messages>",
-    // The name of the channel the PubSub trigger is listening to "PubSubChannel": "<pubsub-channel-name>",
-    // Container IDs of the CosmosDB containers that store the stream messages "StreamCosmosDbContainerId": "<container-id-for-stream>",
-    // Container IDs of the CosmosDB containers that store the stream messages when writing to a single document "StreamCosmosDbContainerIdSingleDocument": "<container-id-for-stream-singular-document>",
-    // Name of the streams the trigger is listening to "StreamTest": "<stream-name>",
-    // Name of the stream the trigger is listening when writing to a single document in CosmosDB "StreamTestSingleDocument": "<stream-name-singular-document>",
+    "PubSubChannel": "<pubsub-channel-name>",
+    "StreamCosmosDbContainerId": "<container-id-for-stream>",
+    "StreamCosmosDbContainerIdSingleDocument": "<container-id-for-stream-singular-document>",
+    "StreamTest": "<stream-name>",
+    "StreamTestSingleDocument": "<stream-name-singular-document>",
-    // Primary connection string to Redis Cache "RedisConnectionString": "<cache-name>.redis.cache.windows.net:6380,password=<access-key>,ssl=True,abortConnect=False,tiebreaker=",
+    "RedisConnectionString": "<cache-name>.redis.cache.windows.net:6380,password=<access-key>,ssl=True,abortConnect=False,tiebreaker=",
-    // Account endpoint to CosmosDB
     "CosmosDbConnectionString": "AccountEndpoint=https://<cosmosdb-account>.documents.azure.com:443/;AccountKey=<access-key>;"
   }
 }
  ```

-* NOTE: each trigger should be using a separate container, which is dependent on the variable names.
+ NOTE: each trigger should be using a separate container, which is dependent on the variable names.

+ #### Description of each variable
+ * CosmosDbDatabaseId: Database all of the functions can share
+ * ListCosmosDbContainerId: Container for Lists
+ * PubSubCosmosDbContainerId: Container for key/value pairs set with PubSub triggers
+ * MessagesCosmosDbContainerId: Container for messages sent with PubSub triggers
+ * PubSubChannel: The name of the channel the PubSub trigger is listening to
+ * StreamCosmosDbContainerId: Container IDs of the CosmosDB containers that store the stream messages
+ * StreamCosmosDbContainerIdSingleDocument: Container IDs of the CosmosDB containers that store the stream messages when writing to a single document
+ * StreamTest: Name of the streams the trigger is listening to
+ * StreamTestSingleDocument: Name of the stream the trigger is listening when writing to a single document in CosmosDB
+ * RedisConnectionString: Primary connection string to Redis Cache
+ * CosmosDbConnectionString: Account endpoint to CosmosDB

 ### Adjusting List and Stream variables
 Lists